Fritillaria imperialis 'Aurora'

 Bloom Time: Spring

-Fritillaria imperialis ‘Aurora’ is a bulbous, herbaceous, perennial plant up to 3 feet (90 cm).
-It bears lance-shaped, glossy leaves at intervals along the stem.
-At the top of the stem, the downward facing, bright orange flowers are topped with a ‘crown’ of small leaves.
+Fritillaria imperialis 'Aurora' is a bulbous herbaceous perennial plant that grows up to 3 feet (90 cm).
+It bears lance-shaped glossy leaves at intervals along the stem.
+At the top of the stem, the downward-facing bright orange flowers are topped with a crown of small leaves.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 How to Grow and Care